 The Wauketa was part of the White Star Line, and took a back seat to the company's rock star steamship, the SS Tashmoo.

 Unlike some of the larger steamships that plied the Great Lakes, she was not a "night boat," on which passengers slept and woke up the following morning at their destination.
 She was meant for day trips and excursions, similar to the beloved Boblo boats, the SS Columbia and SS Ste.
 Claire.

 Her main charge was with ferrying passengers between Detroit and Port Huron, Mich., a little more than 50 miles apart.
 At various times in her career, she also sailed to Tashmoo Park on Harsens Island in the St. Clair Flats.

-She was scrapped at Baltimore in 1953.
+She was scrapped at Baltimore the following year.